Auditing a Dutch Public Sector Risk Profiling Algorithm Using an Unsupervised Bias Detection Tool: Statistical test details and results

 If $\barM(U\backslash U_k) \neq \barM(U_k)$, the bias is found to be higher or lower for a particular cluster found by the clustering algorithm.
 To test these hypotheses, we use a two-sample $t$-test when the bias metric is continuous, and Pearson's $\chi^2$-test when the bias metric is a binary variable.
 For either case, the test is two-tailed, as we allow $\barM(U_k)$ to be both lower and higher than $\barM(U\backslash U_k)$, meaning that we can detect bias both when it is greater or less for a group compared to the rest.

-For valid statistical inference, the null and alternative hypothesis must be defined before observing the data.
-If we conduct our statistical test on data which was also used to identify clusters, this condition is violated.
+For valid statistical inference, the null and alternative hypotheses must be defined before observing the data.
+If we conduct our statistical test on data that was also used to identify clusters, this condition is violated.
 Since the clusters are selected to maximize the difference in the bias metric, we will therefore tend to incorrectly conclude that there is bias when there truly is none.
-The broader issue of testing data-driven hypotheses---often called \emph{post-selection inference}---has been studied extensively in the context of regularized regression (for an overview, see \citet{Kuchibhotla2022}).
+The broader issue of testing data-driven hypotheses---often called \emph{post-selection inference}---has been studied extensively in the context of regularized regression~\citep{Kuchibhotla2022}.
 A long-standing practice in that literature is to use different partitions of the data for model estimation and inference, referred to as \textit{sample splitting} \citep{larson1931shrinkage, stone1974cross}.
 We apply this technique by fitting the HBAC algorithm on a subset of the data and subsequently inferring the clusters and their bias on a \textit{new} subset of data.
 Importantly, this set cannot be used to determine our hyperparameters.

 When testing for multiple $K > 2$ clusters, an issue is that without adjustments, the likelihood of (incorrectly) detecting a statistically significant difference under the null hypothesis increases.
 We address this by using a Bonferroni correction \citep{hochberg1987multiple}.
-In Section \ref{sec:simulation}, we illustrate that the combination of the Bonferroni correction and sample splitting prevents us from (wrongly) concluding that there is a difference in the bias metric while there is none.